 Hearthstone, the deck-building phenomenon by Blizzard, sees continuous success and support among its fans.

-With the introduction of patch 19, the game has seen waves of changes intended to enhance the experience of players by balancing the existing meta.
+With the introduction of patch 19, the game has experienced continuous changes.
+These intend to enhance the gaming experience by balancing the existing meta.

 To ease this, we’ve compiled a tier list that ranks the classes (deck builds) from best to worst.

 Note: This is a tier list for the Arena game mode of Hearthstone.
-We’ve made a separate list for that found here.
+We’ve made a separate tier list for the Battlegrounds game mode, which you can find here.

 Table of ContentsShow